arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ### IoT Cloud Dashboard

 The IoT Cloud dashboard can be designed to your preference.
-The following image shows a dashboard example that would let control Green LED and display information received from the Opta™.
+The following image shows a dashboard example that allows for the control of the Green LED and the display of information received from the Opta™.

 ![IoT Cloud dashboard example](assets/plc-ide-cloud-dashboard.png)

+More information about IoT Cloud can be found [here](https://docs.arduino.cc/arduino-cloud/).

 ### Testing PLC IDE with IoT Cloud

 The complete example project file for PLC IDE can be downloaded [here](assets/Opta_PLCIDE_Cloud.zip).
+It is ready to use with the Opta™ in the instance at the preferred workspace.

-Once you have successfully configured the Opta™, the following behaviors are expected:
+Once you have successfully configured the Opta™ and the IoT Cloud dashboard, the following behaviors are expected to be observed:

 - IoT Cloud dashboard displays the analog port number one reading and counter value of the connected Opta™
 - Green LED of the Opta™ can be controlled using the button found within the IoT Cloud dashboard